Poiju/ravintolaruletti-mobile/README.md

 * US2: "As a busy lunch customer, I want to see nearby restaurants on the app and swipe them so I can find some interesting places to eat."
 * US3: "As a busy lunch customer, I want to find a restaurant near me effortlessly and quickly."
 * US4: "As a follower of trends, I want to choose the best looking restaurant to get great pictures on Instagram."
-* _(US5: "As a foodie, I want to be able to make my own user profile for the app."
-* US6: "As a foodie, I also want to be able to bookmark my favourite restaurants.")_ Move these two into issues/further development ideas!

 ## Technologies & libraries: